Colorado Car Registration: A Hassle-free, Step-by-Step Guide

 Completing a Colorado car registration takes place at your local DMV office.

-Vehicle registration is a requirement to legally drive on the state roads.
-You’ll have 60-days from the vehicle’s purchase to get it registered through the Colorado Department of Motor Vehicles.
+Vehicle registration is a requirement to drive on state roads legally.
+You’ll have 60 days from the vehicle’s purchase to get it registered through the Colorado Department of Motor Vehicles.

-Given you have proof of ownership, ID, and file the correct paperwork, your car registration shouldn’t take long if you’ve made an appointment.
-This guide shares the step-by-step process of getting your vehicle legally registered for the Colorado roads.
+Given you have proof of ownership and ID, and file the correct paperwork, your car registration shouldn’t take long if you’ve made an appointment.
+This guide shares the step-by-step process of legally registering your vehicle for Colorado roads.

 You must register your vehicle within 60 days of ownership.
 Out-of-state drivers have up to 90 days from their residency to get their vehicle registered.